Bimetric Starobinsky model: Introduction

 The paper is organized as follows.
-In Section~\ref{the_model} we set up the model and derive the Einstein-frame action and the resulting equations of motion.
-In Section~\ref{linearization} we consider the linearized limit of the model and analyze the arising constraints.
-In Section~\ref{the_scalar_system} we analyze the dynamics of the system of scalars and in Sections~\ref{infl_potential},~\ref{inflation} we derive the associated inflationary behaviour.
-Finally, in Section~\ref{conclusions} we state briefly our conclusions.
+In Sec.~\ref{the_model} we set up the model and derive the Einstein-frame action and the resulting equations of motion.
+In Sec.~\ref{linearization} we consider the linearized limit of the model and analyze the arising constraints.
+In Sec.~\ref{the_scalar_system} we analyze the dynamics of the system of scalars, and in Secs.~\ref{infl_potential} and~\ref{inflation} we derive the associated inflationary behaviour.
+Finally, in Sec.~\ref{conclusions} we state briefly our conclusions.